SMByC/ArrNorm-Qgis-processing/README.md

 ---

+> *Note 1:* For now, this plugin only takes values of zeros as nodata, so adjust the data accordingly.

-> *Note:* For uninstall/update this plugin Windows, due to some dlls that the plugin has, you must first deactivate, restart Qgis and finally update and activate.
+> *Note 2:* For uninstall/update this plugin Windows, due to some dlls that the plugin has, you must first deactivate, restart Qgis and finally update and activate.

 ## Source code